 Grammar Hammer: Are Your Trees Lit or Lighted?

-I’m currently working in a festively lighted place (or, if you prefer, a place that is lit up with the holiday spirit as my colleagues battle over which pod of cubes has the most festive decoration).
+I’m currently working in a festively lighted place — or, if you prefer, a place that is lit up with the holiday spirit as my colleagues battle over which pod of cubicles has the most festive decorations!

 Proper grammar is only one aspect of getting your holiday message across.
 Download our Buyer 2.0 Content Strategy Checklist for more storytelling tips you can use year-round.

 Author Catherine Spicer is a manager of customer content services with more than 20 years’ experience counseling brands on their content.
 Follow Cathy on Twitter @cathyspicer and tweet her your #grammargripes or email firstname.lastname@example.org.